Hanna Kroeger Blog

 Combine Spices and Foods with Herbs for Menopause

 While herbs for menopause has been the focus of this entry, Hanna also shared how foods and spices can be beneficial during menopausal changes.
 Yams and Cinnamon were the most common recommendations Hanna gave to women who expressed concern during changes.
 Yams, whether eaten or used as a topical cream, can be beneficial for mood swings because of the natural vitamin B6 it provides to the body.
 Cinnamon, when added to the daily diet, addresses hot flashes naturally.
-Hanna also recommended alternating between these herbal teas each day for menopause: alfalfa, chamomile, peppermint, and red clover.
+Hanna also recommended alternating between these herbal teas each day for menopause: alfalfa, chamomile, peppermint, and Red Clover.

 Hanna provided us with an outline of how to keep our systems healthy during the challenges of menopause and you can find products for menopause on our website, as well as additional products designed specifically for women.
 To learn about additional health benefits of cinnamon, see our recent post here.
 Be sure to share with us any vitamins, home remedies, or herbs for menopause you have discovered to be beneficial.